mousebird-consulting-inc/WhirlyGlobe/tutorial/micello_map.md

 ![Micello community map entity selection]({{ site.baseurl }}/images/tutorial/micello_4.png)

-## A mall with two minimum wages
+## A Mall with Two Minimums

 The Westfield Valley Fair mall straddles two cities: Santa Clara and San Jose.
 In 2012 San Jose raised its minimum wage from $8 to $10 per hour, while Santa Clara kept its fixed at $8.
-Since then, different stores in the same mall have to pay different minimum wages.
+Different stores within the mall fall within those different cities and some (such as The Gap) straddle both.
+In this optional part of the tutorial let's see which!

 Here we will overlay the city boundaries over top of the mall map, to display which stores have the higher minimum wage.